Cuckoo Intelligence

 To celebrate the anniversary of Wysing Contemporary Arts in Cambridgeshire, I was asked to make a piece of work for the home in which I was formerly an artist in residence, in 1999.

-Having presented the work of Office of Experiments alongside Trevor Paglen in the Cambidge University CRASSH conference on Covert Cultures in 2011, I was introduced to the shadowy work of Maxwell Knight in a presentation by the author of H is for Hawk, Helen MacDonald.
-As a response, I created a secret library hidden inside a sculpture that looks like a cuckoo clock for the Wysing exhibition as Maxwell Knight, who became a naturalist for the BBC after his spy days, was obsessed by the cuckoo, and other species, from which he learned how to develop spycraft.
+Maxwell Knight, who became a naturalist for the BBC after his spy days, was obsessed by the cuckoo, and other species.
+From his studies of natural history he applied knowledge to spycraft.
 He was also a character whose moral, political and sexual ambiguities made him an appropriate figure for the context of this exhibition.

 The Influence of Furniture on Love with An Endless Supply, Ruth Beale, Juliette Blightman, Ben Brierley, Céline Condorelli, Jess Flood-Paddock, Luca Frei, Gil Leung, Seb Patane, Florian Roithmayr, Phil Root, Laure Prouvost, Cally Spooner, The Grantchester Pottery, Philomene Pirecki , Elizabeth Price, Mark Aerial Waller, Neal White and Lisa Wilkens.